apache/age-website/docs/clauses/create.md

 ## Create a vertex with a label

-To add a label when creating a vertex, use the syntax below.
+To add a label when creating a vertex, use the following syntax:

 Query